wlockwood/lits/Implementation notes.md

 In an attempt to reduce my dependencies after getting rid of opencv, I switched to using dlib's image resizing algorithm, which brought the script's successful face match rate from around 90% to around 3%.
 I failed to re-profile face recognition performance after this change, and was surprised a few days later when said metric had dropped to a rather abysmal 3%.
 I changed over to loading and resizing images with Pillow and tested out the effect of different resize targets:

 ## Accuracy
-In addition to being somewhat slow, the CNN isn't particularly accurate.
+In addition to being somewhat slow, the CNN wasn't initially particularly accurate.
 The [Github repo](https://github.com/ageitgey/face_recognition) claims this:
 > Built using dlib's state-of-the-art face recognition built with deep learning.
 The model has an accuracy of 99.38% on the Labeled Faces in the Wild benchmark.

 Subjectively the accuracy felt significantly lower, so I set out to see if I could identify where I would see diminishing returns in time-spent-per-image vs accuracy.
 For each image, I used the calculation below to determine accuracy: